zshyang/brain/data/readme.md

-MMS.zip
+# MMS.zip

 is downloaded from https://drive.google.com/file/d/1f0T4OKhxGtIb4hbZEhB4vqTiKxETkuNJ/view

+They are the data I used from ADNI.

+### MMS

-MMS is unzipped from MMS.zip
+is unzipped from MMS.zip

+# all
-all folder is downloaded from /home/hohokam/Alumni/JFWu/AmyloidBeta_Frontier_data/OASIS/final_mesh/all
+folder is downloaded from `/home/hohokam/Alumni/JFWu/AmyloidBeta_Frontier_data/OASIS/final_mesh/all`

-vent_out.zip is downloaded from https://drive.google.com/drive/folders/1lS2HiC8EWLpT3SYZPFP5oyVgogLNx54o?usp=sharing
+These are OASIS dataset.

+# vent_out.zip

-open the link and vent_out.zip is downloaded from there.
+is downloaded from
+https://drive.google.com/drive/folders/1lS2HiC8EWLpT3SYZPFP5oyVgogLNx54o?usp=sharing

+This folder is shared by professor Wang on Slack.
+And it is process by another group.

+They are from child dataset.